Spinach Ricotta Stuffed Shells Flavorful Dinner Delight

 Sauce Alternatives

 The sauce can change everything.
 Marinara is classic, but don’t stop there!
 Try alfredo sauce for a creamy twist.
 A homemade pesto sauce brings in fresh herbs.
 For a spicy kick, use arrabbiata sauce.
 Each sauce gives the dish a new vibe, so feel free to mix it up!
-For the full recipe, check out the Spinach & Ricotta Delight Shells.

 Storage Info